Good Reduction of K3 Surfaces: Generalities

-Using this lemma it is easy to produce counter-examples to N\'eron--Ogg--Shafarevich type results for higher genus curves.
+Using this lemma, it is easy to produce counterexamples to N\'eron--Ogg--Shafarevich type results for curves of higher genus.

-\begin{Proposition} If $p\neq2$, then, for infinitely many $g\geq2$, there exists a smooth and proper curve $X$ of genus $g$ over $K$ with unramified $G_K$-action on $\Het{m}(X_{\overline{K}},\QQ_\ell)$ for all $m$ and all $\ell\neq p$, which does not allow a model with good reduction over any finite extension of $K$. \end{Proposition}
+\begin{Proposition} If $p\neq2$, then there exists for infinitely many $g\geq2$ a smooth and proper curve $X$ of genus $g$ over $K$ such that \begin{enumerate} \item the $G_K$-representation on $\Het{m}(X_{\overline{K}},\QQ_\ell)$ is unramified for all $m$ and all $\ell\neq p$, and \item $X$ does not have good reduction over $K$ nor over any finite extension. \end{enumerate} \end{Proposition}

 \prf We give examples for $g \not\equiv 1\mod p$.
-Let $X$ be a hyperelliptic curve of genus $g$ over $K$, which is one of the examples of \cite[Example 10.1.30]{Liu} with the extra assumptions of \cite[Example 10.3.46]{Liu} (here, we need the assumption $g \not\equiv 1 \mod p$).
+Let $X$ be a hyperelliptic curve of genus $g$ over $K$ that is one of the examples of \cite[Example 10.1.30]{Liu} with the extra assumptions of \cite[Example 10.3.46]{Liu} (here, we need the assumption $g \not\equiv 1 \mod p$).
 Then, $X$ has stable reduction over $K$, as well as over every finite extension field $L/K$.
 In this example, the special fiber of the stable model is the union of a curve of genus $1$ and a curve of genus $(g-1)$ meeting transversally in one point.
-In particular, neither $X$ nor any base-change $X_L$ have good reduction, but since the assumptions of Lemma \ref{lem: Jacobian good reduction} are fulfilled, the $G_K$-action on $\Het{m}(X_{\overline{K}},\QQ_\ell)$ is unramified for all $m$.
+In particular, neither $X$ nor any base-change $X_L$ have good reduction, but since the assumptions of Lemma \ref{lem: Jacobian good reduction} are fulfilled, the $G_K$-representation on $\Het{m}(X_{\overline{K}},\QQ_\ell)$ is unramified for all $m$ and all $\ell\neq p$.

 We stress that these results are well-known to the experts, but since we were not able to find explicit references and explicit examples, we decided to include them here.